 After all these years, I’ve seen that customization works better in the East; people are more used to this concept.
 But I also think that it is translating more to the West because more and more people want pieces that are personal and different.

 About the customization process, we would first take the measurements, then we would show the sketches to the customer, and finally we would send them the embellished design.
 The price range for customization embroideries would start from 1000€ and it would go up to about 5000€, depending on the type of materials and crystals we use, and the intensity of work hours.

-7. Let’s now talk a bit about what is like to be a woman founder, and entrepreneur.
-Tell me a little about your journey, which have been some of your challenges from a business point of view and how did you overcome them.
+Let’s now talk a bit about what is like to be a woman founder and entrepreneur.
+Tell me a little about your journey, your challenges from a business point of view and how you overcome them.

 When it is something you are so passionate about, you have to take every step as it comes and really invest yourself in it.
 At the same time, I think it very important for every woman to have something for herself, something that she has created and that she has invested in.
 A side from her family, a side from her partner, a side from her kids, it gives you huge sense of identity and a sense of satisfaction.